Discussing Torah matters because the Torah matters

 “You shall not sow your vineyard with two kinds of seed. . .You shall not plow with an ox and a donkey together.
 You shall not wear cloth of wool and linen mixed together” (Deuteronomy 22:9-11 ESV).

 The answer: unnatural pairing.
-As we will see, unnatural pairing is any pairing that interferes with growth, strains or aggravates progress, or damages the unity or harms the integrity of the whole.
+As we will see, unnatural pairing is any pairing that interferes with growth, strains or aggravates progress, or damages the unity (or harms the integrity) of the whole.
 To explain, let’s start with the first one listed.

 Speaking practically, I see these laws playing out where I work.
 My position serves a large department in the company, with eight separate teams in my division alone.
 On each team there are 7-10 people.
 I’ve observed how much deliberation the managers put into their hiring a new member for their particular team.
-It goes beyond whether or not the candidate is qualified and capable.
+It goes beyond whether the candidate is qualified and capable.
 A critical factor that each manager takes into account is the team dynamic.
 Is this person right for my team? is a central question they ask themselves.
 To make a wise selection on their part is to adhere to these laws in the Torah.
-Even more, they must exercise this wisdom in creating something as seemingly simple as the seating arrangement of their team.
-Since the desks are arranged in such a way that two people sit in close proximity to one another all day every day, an unnatural pairing of two people is problematic.
+Even more, they must exercise this wisdom in creating something as seemingly simple as the seating arrangement.
+Since the desks are arranged in such a way that two people sit in close proximity to one another all day every day, an unnatural pairing of two people can be problematic.
 Personalities may clash, styles may interfere, work may be hindered.
 I have witnessed an unnatural pairing ignite drama within the team, which then weakens the integrity of the whole and harms the unity of the group.

 The Marital Duality of God's Word